Abigail’s Party (1977) dir. Mike Leigh

 w/ Tura Satana, Haji, Lori Williams, Stuart Lancaster, Paul Trinka, Susan Bernard, Dennis Busch, Mickey Foxx, John Furlong

 The racially ambiguous sexpot Tura Satana who, tellingly, owns the rights to her own image, plays Varla: a greedy sadist with 36D bust and an ego bigger than any dick on earth.
-She is the leader of a criminal trio including Rosie (Haji), who may be in love with Varla, and Billie the blonde having more fun (Williams).
-All three drive sports cars, kidnap a twit (Bernard), and take on an old man sitting on a lot of cash (Lancaster of Mudhoney).
+She is the leader of a criminal trio including Rosie (Haji), who may be in love with Varla, and Billie the blonde having more fun (Lori Williams).
+All three drive sports cars, kidnap a twit (Susan Bernard), and take on an old man sitting on a lot of cash (Stuart Lancaster of Mudhoney).
 Adding to the primary thrill of witnessing these characters in action are a very forward-moving plot and the timeless desert landscape in b+w.
 Perhaps because John Waters has always claimed it as a favorite, Pussycat’s become a favorite among post-sexploitation videophiles.
-On an episode of Reel Wild Cinema, host Sandra Bernhard says to Meyer how much she loves his movies and he’s taken aback.
-“No?” he said.
+On an episode of Reel Wild Cinema, host Sandra Bernhard says to director Russ Meyer how much she loves his movies and he’s taken aback.
+“No?” he says.
 “A lady?”
-So how gay men could love Pussycat may be lost on him too.
+So how queers could love Pussycat may be lost on him too.
 Further evidence of how a movie means differently to different people in different eras.

 Fat City (1972) dir.
 John Huston